TrustPoint-Project/trustpoint/docs/source/onboarding.rst

 - A Linux machine with access to the command line.
 - Necessary permissions.
-- An connection to communicate with Trustpoint services.
+- A connection to communicate with Trustpoint services.

 Example for CMP with shared secret onboarding
 """""""""""""""""""""""""""""""""""""""""""""